mxagar/multimodal_ml_service/README.md

 - [ ] Implement the cloud infrastructure code.
 - [ ] Increase test coverage.
 - [ ] The `ModelTracker` uses `mlflow.log_artifact()`, not `mlflow.log_model()`, which disables the usage of the MLflow model registry.
 Change that to use `mlflow.log_model()`.
+- [ ] The `Trainer` should receive a `Dataset` as training argument so that we can use lazy loading of batches during training of ANNs.
-- [ ] Dependencies: not all are needed?
+- [ ] Dependencies: not all are needed in the environment definition?
 - [ ] Environment: use `poerty` instead of `pip-tools`?

 ## Interesting Links